sa3bpe/GD77-SM3/README.md

 Codeplug for GD77 area SM3 - Sweden

 Just fill in your DMR-id and Call in CPS when programing your GD77.
-Codelug is updated randomly so please check back later again.

 Branch: